 1. Warm water underfloor heating

 A hydronic setup is connected to your central heating system, powered by a boiler or some form of renewable tech (eg a heat pump).
-It features an array of pipes, laid just below the surface of your floor.
+Warm water systems, such as those available at The Underfloor Heating Store, feature an array of pipes, laid just below the surface of your floor.
 When the system is switched on, water (around 30°C-35°C) is circulated through the pipes to warm the floor above, thereby heating the whole room.

 Most systems are divided into distinct zones, each of which is connected to a central manifold that monitors the level of warmth in each area.
 Individual thermostats can then be used to control the temperature in each of the zones.